Jasperabez/TrackerBoi/_posts/2019-11-16-The-Mechanical-Bible.md

 **DISCLAIMER:**

 Important!
-Please ensure your motor gcm/mNm which is your maximum output torque is less than the wheel torque!
+Please ensure your motor gcm/mNm which is your **maximum output torque** is more than the **wheel torque**!
 This is to ensure that the output torque of your motor is sufficient to ensure that it can move with the gross weight applied.